LanaCreegan/airport-quiz/README.md

 As a user, I want to be able to get my score:
 - This can be done by the get results button which is locted on the bottom right of the quiz box when the user comes to the last question.
 When clicked, a message will be displayed saying the users score out of 6

+As a user, I want to know how long it has taken me to complete the quiz:
+- This can be done by viewing the timer at the top of the page underneath the question number.
+The user can then see the final time at the end of the quiz

 As a user, I want to be able to navigate back to the home page:
 - This can be done by the back to home button located below the score the user got once they are finished the quiz.
 Once clicked, this will then bring the user back to the home page